mooseberrytech/mooseberrytech.github.io/content/first-post.md

 Tests written with `pytest-bdd` take advantage of the `pytest` runner, and the autodiscovery of tests that it provides.
 Run your test with `pytest` (This assumes `pytest-bdd` was installed with poetry.):
 `poetry run pytest`
-This will automatically find all files named with the prefix `test_` in the `tests` directory.
+This will automatically find and run all tests in files with the prefix `test_` in the `tests` directory.

 #### Explicit behaviour rather than explicit

-I like that pytest makes the state management of your steps obvious and explicit.
+I like that `pytest-bdd` makes the state management of the steps obvious and explicit.
-There is no context object that is passed implicitly in every step, `pytest-bdd` makes use of [fixtures](https://docs.pytest.org/en/6.2.x/fixture.html) to manage state and fixtures are explicit, modular and scalable.
+There is no context object that is passed implicitly in every step.
+`pytest-bdd` makes use of [pytest fixtures](https://docs.pytest.org/en/6.2.x/fixture.html) to manage state and fixtures are explicit, modular and scalable.
 Here is an example of a fixture passed from one step into the next.

 ```python
 @dataclasses.dataclass
 class Blog:
     posts: int = 0